 By Nick Yu and Junko Asano

 “Six Impossible Things Before Breakfast” is a group exhibition which reclaims the complexities, beauty and challenges of childhood through the eyes of British and Hong Kong artists.
-As a universal human condition we all go through, childhood shapes who we are and how we relate to each other.
+As a universal human experience that we all share, childhood shapes who we are and how we relate to each other.
 Fumbling with words, ideas and actions is an integral part of how we learn to be in the world.
-Inspired by the White Queen of Alice in Wonderland who practised believing in impossible things for at least a half an hour a day, we invite children and adults to return to this childhood state of suspended disbelief at the British Council’s Bookstore Gallery.
+Inspired by the White Queen of Alice in Wonderland who practised believing in impossible things for at least a half an hour a day, we invite children and adults alike to return to this childhood state of suspended disbelief at the British Council’s Bookstore Gallery.

 For some, childhood was filled with carefree joy and wonder, friendship, imaginative play and indulgences.
 This memory is so powerful that some of us never quite want to grow up, resulting in “Peter Pan Syndrome” where grown-ups long for the refuge and freedom from adult responsibilities.
 For others, childhood is shaded by the discomfort of not fitting into one’s skin or not comprehending the world of adults.
 Longing to be loved, yearning to be taken seriously or be useful, there are those of us who could not wait to grow up, mature, and shed the naivete of being a child.

-As English poet John Betjeman intuited, "childhood is measured out by sounds and smells and sights, before the dark hour of reason grows."
+As English poet John Betjeman intuited, "Childhood is measured out by sounds and smells and sights, before the dark hour of reason grows."
 Many artists across different art forms and mediums evoke a sense of childhood, its innocence and turbulence, its strangeness and ever-inspiring awe.
 In “Six Impossible Things Before Breakfast”, we exhibit a selection of artworks drawn from the British Council Collection in dialogue with works by young Hong Kong artists that capture the sensations and feelings of being a child in the world.

-Childhood is a formative time of experimentation, where the joy of pastime can turn into a lifetime hobby.
-While Lisa Milroy’s large painting collects tens of postage stamps from disparate places, Wendy McMurdo’s photograph captures a young girl entranced by violin playing, even when the musical instrument has disappeared.
-Childhood is also a collection of novel experiences, like Florence Yuk-ki Lee’s bird-eye views of the world gazed at from the airplane windows.
+Childhood is a formative time of experimentation, where the joy of pastime can turn into a lifelong hobby.
+While Lisa Milroy’s large painting collects tens of postage stamps from disparate places, Wendy McMurdo’s photograph captures a young girl entranced by playing the violin - even when the musical instrument has disappeared.
+Childhood is also a collection of novel experiences, such as Florence Yuk-ki Lee’s bird-eye views of the world gazed at from the airplane windows.
 A little imagination can even transform monotonous school days into extraordinary moments, as classroom objects come to life in Chan Wai Lap’s drawings of Maths and D.T. lessons.

 But childhood is not without its growing pains and terrors.
 Revolting against parents and authority, Michael Heindorff’s The Baron in the Trees depicts a young boy who refuses to eat snails and chooses to live life in a forest canopy forever, never stepping foot on solid ground again.
 Elisabeth Frink’s etching of a man flying in a black cloud channels the artist’s childhood memories during World War II, a poignant reminder of the difficult condition endured by millions of children nowadays who live in war-torn countries.